 An introduction to the crisis-ridden affairs of the Middle East and North Africa, including spillover into the wider world.
 Political regimes and sources of war and terrorism across the region.

-The course explores the comparative politics and international relations of Middle Eastern countries, including non-state and sub-state entities.
+The paper explores the comparative politics and international relations of Middle Eastern countries, including non-state and sub-state entities.
 We investigate state, nation, sectarianism, gender, autocracy, and democracy in the Middle Eastern context.
-The course accords special attention to the post-2010 Arab uprisings, the continuing Syria and Iraq crises, jihadism, and Israeli-Palestinian affairs.
+The paper accords special attention to the post-2010 Arab uprisings, the continuing Syria and Iraq crises, jihadism, and Israeli-Palestinian affairs.

 |Paper title||Tyranny, Terror and the Politics of the Middle East|